 The company’s current price (In the case of selling the whole company, the estimated value of the company) per share is considered the Market Value Per Share.

-Step by Step Procedure to Calculate Dividend Yield in Excel
+How to Calculate Dividend Yield in Excel: Step-by-Step Procedure

 In this section, I am going to discuss the whole procedure to Calculate Dividend Yield in Excel step by step.